Winter Attic Temps: What’s Normal and Why It Matters

 Ventilation Systems

 Adequate ventilation is essential for maintaining proper attic temperature.
 It helps regulate moisture levels and prevents heat buildup.
+If ventilation is inadequate, hot air can accumulate in the attic, leading to temperature imbalances and making the space much warmer than intended.
 Key aspects of attic ventilation include:

 • Intake vents: Located at the eaves or soffits, these allow cool air to enter the attic.